Dinizim/Dinizim/README.md

 # Welcome!
-## I'm Lucas!
+## I'm Nicollas!
 Let me present a little about myself :D

-Full-Stack focused in Ruby on Rails | Software engineer :robot:
+Student | Analysis and System Development (2°semester):

 Lover of Technology and coding :heart: